mhingan/SnakeGame/README.md

 # Project Description:
 - this application is a simple Snake Game, where you have to controll the 🐍  in order to eat the red 🍎 .
 If you touch one of the margins, you will lose the game.
 At the end, the score and a "Game over" message will be displayed.
 Technologies:
--the Snake Game is build entirely in Java language;
+- the Snake Game is build entirely in Java language;

 # Install and Run the Project:
 1. Copy the http clone link (https://github.com/mhingan/SnakeGame.git);